TritonDataCenter/java-manta/INSTALL.md

 To get a native library for your system, [download the library](http://www.twmacinta.com/myjava/fast_md5.php#download) and choose the share object library that is appropriate for your system (hint: they are contained in the `./build/` directory).
-The easiest way to get up and running is to copy the library to a path that makes sense for your application and then when you load your application pass the following Java system property to your application indicating the path to the native
+The easiest way to get up and running is to copy the library to a path that makes sense for your application and provide a path to the library using the `com.twmacinta.util.MD5.NATIVE_LIB_FILE` system
-library:
+property:

 ```
-java -Dcom.twmacinta.util.MD5.NATIVE_LIB_FILE=/opt/myapp/lib/arch/linux_amd64/MD5.so
+java -Dcom.twmacinta.util.MD5.NATIVE_LIB_FILE=/opt/myapp/lib/arch/linux_amd64/MD5.so -jar /opt/myapp/app.jar
 ```

 You can also place multiple files in a directory structure and have the FastMD5